|

 age, although there are some ambiguities: is it part of the modern, is it a continuity or a radical break from the modern?

 Is it a material change or does it indicate a mood, a state of mind?
-2
+2 Broadly, postmodernity emphasizes diverse forms of individual and social identity, it

 is now widely held that the autonomous subject has been dispersed into a range of plural, polymorphous subject-positions inscribed